 That does not mean there can’t be an outlier or two just to add a bit of fun to a shelf.
 The bright yellow ceramic giraffe your child made in the third grade might find a home on a shelf.
 It certainly will be a conversation piece!

 I love the cheetah print books in the bookcase!
 They are special to me because I made them.
 What an easy DIY!
-You can see how I made the TORN TISSUE COVERED BOOKS HERE.
+You can see how I made the DECOUPAGE BOOKS HERE.

 There is no right or wrong place to start decorating a bookshelf.
 Some start on the top shelf and others might start on the bottom shelf but I usually start on the middle shelf!
 And that is what I did when I styled this bookcase.